Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 3. Write a Python program to find if a given string starts with a given character using Lambda
 4. Write a Python program to extract year, month, date and time using Lambda
 5. Write a Python program to check whether a given string is number or not using Lambda
+6. Write a Python program to create Fibonacci series upto n using Lambda